skip to content

 Council Meetings

-The meetings are guided by the Mayor of the Council, and follow formal meeting procedures.
-These procedures ensure all elected members have a chance to speak about the issues and that all the listed items are discussed.
-There are special rules about how councils can re-visit and revoke or amend earlier decisions.
-These are known as "rescission motions".
+Council meetings are presided over and guided by the mayor of the council, and follow formal meeting procedures [Local Government Act 1999 (SA) s 86, Local Government (Procedures at Meetings) Regulations 2013 (SA)].
+These procedures ensure all elected members have a chance to speak about the issues and that all the listed agenda items are discussed.

-From time to time, a Council member may consider that their involvement in a particular Council decision could be viewed as a conflict of interest [Local Government Act 1999 (SA) s 73].
-Council members are required by law to disclose any conflict of interest they may have [ss 68, 75B and 75C].
+From time to time, a council member may consider that their involvement in a particular council decision could be viewed as a conflict of interest.
+Council members are required by law to disclose any conflict of interest they may have [ss 75B and 75C].

-A material conflict of interest occurs when the member, or a person or organisation associated with the member (such as a family member), would gain a benefit, or suffer a loss, depending on the outcome of the matter being determined [s 75].
+A council member has a material conflict of interest in a council matter if the member, or a person or organisation associated with the member (such as a family member), would gain a benefit, or suffer a loss, depending on the outcome of the matter being determined [s 75].
 The benefit or loss can be personal or financial.
-For example, the Council may be discussing a development application that has been submitted by a close relative of a Council member.
+For example, the council may be discussing a development application that has been submitted by a close relative of a council member.
 Having disclosed a material conflict of interest, a member must leave the room in which the discussion is taking place such that they cannot see or hear the discussion and vote [s 75C].
 The member is not allowed to vote on the particular issue.

-A general conflict of interest occurs when an impartial, fair-minded person might consider the member’s private interests may result in the member acting against their public duty in the consideration of a council matter [s 74].
+A council member has a general conflict of interest in a council matter if an impartial, fair-minded person might consider the member’s private interests may result in the member acting contrary to their public duty [s 74].
 A member is not prohibited from voting on a matter despite there being a general conflict of interest, although there are strict reporting obligations if the member chooses to vote (or is required to vote to maintain a quorum) [s 75B].

 Council members are required to disclose the details of any gift or benefit received of an amount greater than the prescribed amount ($50 from 17 November 2022), and a register of gifts and benefits is to be maintained by each council [s 72A(4)].